Contributed by Jadek & Pensa.

 Additionally, public companies shall also prepare an interim (semi-annual) report for the first six months of each financial year and publish it as soon as practicable and no later than three months after the end of a such six-month period.
 The semi-annual report shall consist of a summary of the financial report and an interim business report.
 If the semi-annual report was audited, the auditor’s report shall be published as well.
 Furthermore, public companies holding listed shares in the Ljubljana Stock Exchange’s Prime market shall also prepare and publish quarterly reports.

 Public companies shall ensure that both annual and semi-annual reports are publicly available for at least 10 years after their publication.

-Finally, the legally non-binding Management Code also prescribes certain rules on reporting, e.g., that public companies shall include in their business report a governance statement and statement on the conformity with the Management Code (also see our answer to question 7.b. above on ESG considerations in reporting).
+Finally, the legally non-binding Management Code also prescribes certain rules on reporting, e.g., that public companies shall include in their business report a governance statement and statement on the conformity with the Management Code (also see Section 7.2. on ESG considerations in reporting).

-Public companies are required to disclose information (on an ad hoc basis) that are considered controlled information pursuant to ZTFI-1 and the MAR.
+Public companies are required to disclose information (on an ad hoc basis) that is considered controlled information pursuant to ZTFI-1 and the MAR.

 In addition to the annual and semi-annual reports, controlled information is especially information on (i) any changes to major holdings notified to the public company by the shareholder or other entity; (ii) change in the share of the own (treasury) shares held by the public company; (iii) change in the total number of voting shares; (iv) change in the content of the rights arising from securities; and (v) inside information (as defined in the MAR).
 Public companies shall also publish the information on their general meetings and certain other information.